 What is Tubal Ligation?

 Tubal ligation is a surgical procedure that permanently shuts or blocks the fallopian tubes.
 As a background, eggs leave the ovaries of a female on a monthly basis.
 These eggs move (in a sense reside in) through the fallopian tubes for a few days, awaiting fertilization by sperm cells.
 Conception takes place when sperm fertilizes an egg, with the resulting fertilized egg getting implanted in the woman’s uterus.
+Should you need to know more about tubal ligation, please check out our tubal ligation faq.

 Tubal Ligation ensures that this fertilization process is stalled by a blockage of the fallopian tubes.